spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

   }
   ```

+* Open @TODO `src/app.js` in your IDE and point out the following:

-  * Conversely, in `src/app.js`, the `submit` function is an impure function.
+  * The `submit` function is an impure function.
 It modifies existing values and has multiple side effects.

   ```js
   function submit() {